 The Brute is the tank class.
 No question.
-Play the Brute and you will be first through every door, smashing enemies in the face in close combat and keeping the enemies’ attention on you.
+Play the Brute and you will be first through every door, smashing monsters in the face and keeping the monsters’ attention on you.

 What it’s like to play

-You’ll be the tank to keep the enemies attacks on you and do mostly melee damage to your enemies.
+You’ll be the tank that keeps the attention of the monsters while dealing melee damage.
 You can do a minor heal on yourself or allies but are definitely not a healer.

 The Brute is quite a simple character to play as all the abilities are self-explanatory.
 You don’t need to plan a couple of moves ahead to make the most of your skills.

 The Brute’s damage is surprisingly good for a tank.
-A few of the Brute’s attack cards target multiple enemies which is a nice way to multiply your total damage on a turn.
+A few of the Brute’s cards target multiple monsters which is a nice way to multiply your total damage on a turn.

-He has one ranged attack but all the rest are close combat.
+He has one ranged ability but all the rest are close up.
 The retaliate abilities are a nice way to do some additional damage on your turn.

-Depending on your group, you may need to swap out attack cards for defensive cards in later scenarios to support the other players.
+Depending on your group, you may need to swap out some damage cards for defensive cards in later scenarios to support the other players.

-As you’d expect from a tank, the starting cards contain mostly melee attacks, shields, movements and abilities to push enemies away.
+As you’d expect from a tank, the starting cards contain mostly melee, shield, movement and push abilities.